 Vitamin E is another strong antioxidant for the skin, but being fat soluble it is utilized by the body in different ways.
 Vitamin E prevents skin cell damage from free radical oxidization and is believed to be particularly good at counteracting the effects of aging that lead to wrinkles and fine lines.

-Studies have shown that vitamin E can reduce the damage caused by excessive sun exposure and the effects of UVA and UVB radiation on skin cells (Vitamin E and Skin Health).
+Studies have shown that vitamin E can reduce the damage caused by excessive sun exposure and the effects of UVA and UVB radiation on skin cells.

-Good levels of carotenoids in the diet have also been reported in research studies to increase skin’s density and thickness, as well as improving tone and appearance (Antioxidant supplements improve parameters related to skin structure in humans).
+Good levels of carotenoids in the diet have also been reported in research studies to increase skin’s density and thickness, as well as improving tone and appearance.

 Omega-9 Fatty Acids